superfly/docs/flyctl/cmd/flyctl_restart.md

-The `restart` command will restart all running VMs.
+The RESTART command will restart all running vms.

 ## Usage
 ~~~
 flyctl restart [APPNAME] [flags]
 ~~~